openfisca/openfisca-doc/source/simulate/profile-simulation.md

 Statistically irrelevant :/ but hey! we've learned quite a lot during the journey :)

-Now what?
+But now what?
 Reduce recursion?
 But how?
 Split-Apply-Combine?

 To be continued...